• Home

 Whether it’s small bouquets or oversized blossoms, floral walls make a dramatic impact across any space.

-A small area like an entryway or powder room is a great place to dip your toes in with this look, but if you’re ready to go bold: head for your biggest bedroom wall.
+A small area like an entryway or powder room is a great place to dip your toes into maximalist decor with this look.
+But if you’re ready to go bold: head for your biggest bedroom wall.

 Bold Floral Wallpaper Ideas